christophersutton/christophersutton/README.md

-Product & Engineering Leader building great products and high-performing teams at the intersection of engineering, design, and business strategy.
+# Product & Engineering Leader
+Building great products and high-performing teams at the intersection of engineering, design, and business strategy.
 With 15+ years of experience across startups and enterprises, I deliver software that users love and businesses bank on.

 🛠️ Technical DNA
 - **Full-Stack Engineering:** Proven ability to design and deliver across the stack—from crafting intuitive user interfaces and high-performance backends to managing databases and DevOps pipelines.